-Known as Indian bean/Egyptian bean (Lablab purpureus).
+Known as Indian bean / Egyptian bean (Lablab purpureus).
 A vining plant to 20 feet with purple flowers and vibrant electric-purple seed pods.
 Great to use in edible landscaping.
-Fast growing, flowers attract butterflies and hummingbirds.
-Has edible leaves, flowers, pods and seeds.
+Fast growing, and flowers attract butterflies and hummingbirds.
+Has edible leaves, flowers, pods, and seeds.

 Beans are sensitive to cold temperatures and frost and should be planted around the average last frost date in the spring.
-The exact date depends a lot upon the condition of the soil — if it has warmed to 60°F and started to dry out.
+The exact date depends a lot upon the condition of the soil — it must have warmed to 60°F and started to dry out.
 Seeds should be planted about one inch deep.
-Plant bush beans about two to three inches apart and in rows two feet wide.
+Plant bush beans about two to three inches apart in rows two feet wide.
 Pole beans can be planted four to six inches apart in rows three feet wide.
-Alternatively, four to six seeds can be planted in a hill centered about 30 inches apart.
+Alternatively, four to six seeds can be planted in hills centered about 30 inches apart.
 Plan to plant successive crops every two to four weeks for an extended harvest season (usually until late July in northern areas).
-Inoculating the seed with rhizobium bacteria may increase yields if you have alkaline soils (Colorado State University Extension reports that acid soils are a challenge for rhizobium bacteria to live in) and use the correct bacteria for the legume type.
+Inoculating the seed with rhizobium bacteria may increase yields if you have alkaline soils (Colorado State University Extension reports that acid soils are a challenge for rhizobium bacteria) and use the correct bacteria for the legume type.
 The rhizobium bacteria have a symbiotic relationship with legumes.
 The bacteria invade the plant root hairs and multiply while the plant produces a protective nodule enclosure and energy for the bacteria.
 Payback in this mutually beneficial situation occurs when the bacteria convert nitrogen gas to ammonia in the nodules.
-To check on the effectiveness and quantity of rhizobium bacteria in your soil, excavate out some bean roots.
-Colorado State University Extension notes that upon slicing open a nodule, ones that are actively fixing nitrogen will be pink to reddish, rather than tan (ineffective) or green (dying).
-Also be sure to check the expiration date on the inoculants’ package before applying as the living rhizobia only have a finite shelf life.
+To check on the effectiveness and quantity of rhizobium bacteria in your soil, excavate some bean roots.
+Upon slicing open a nodule, those that are actively fixing nitrogen will be pink to reddish, rather than tan (ineffective) or green (dying).
+Also be sure to check the expiration date on the inoculant package before applying, as the living rhizobia have a finite shelf life.

-Contrary to popular wisdom, do not soak seeds as beans tend to germinate poorly if they absorb too much water and crack.
+Contrary to popular wisdom, do not soak seeds — beans tend to germinate poorly if they absorb too much water and crack.
 This also applies to planting seeds in overly wet soil conditions.
-Instead water after planting or plant before a heavy rain.
+Instead, water after planting or plant before a heavy rain.

-Beans do not like to be transplanted and therefore are best seeded directly into the garden.
-But if done carefully, they can be successfully started indoors in peat, newspaper or soil pots and transplanted into the garden.
+Beans do not like to be transplanted and are therefore best direct-seeded into the garden.
+But if done carefully, they can be successfully started indoors in peat, newspaper, or soil pots and transplanted into the garden.
 Gardeners with short growing seasons, cold and wet soil, rotting issues, or early insect pressure may want to start seeds indoors three weeks early to overcome these situations.

 WHERE TO PLANT

-If bean diseases have been a problem in previous years, do not replant in the same location as overwintering bacterial and fungus diseases can strike again.
+If bean diseases have been a problem in previous years, do not replant in the same location, since overwintered bacterial and fungus diseases can strike again.

 Watch that close cultivation or hoeing doesn’t damage the shallow, brittle, weak bean roots.
 Fertilize sparingly and avoid using nitrogen to promote lush growth.
 Extend the harvest by succession planting several sowings.